I spend a lot of my time in the kitchen and a lot of that time is spent washing dishes.

 In addition, Brits wash everything in the same sink full of soapy water, which sounds gross but there is method in that particular madness.
 See, if you start with the least dirty items, such as glasses, progress through medium soilage and then wash the pots and pans last, you’re not really washing anything in dirty water.

 Hargis explains that Brits seem to do this for a few reasons and also admits that not all Brits wash up in this way, of course.
-Traditionally, British homes had separate taps for hot and cold water and switching between the two is not only annoying but also time consuming, thus just removing one of the steps of washing dishes makes life that much easier.
+Traditionally, British homes had separate taps for hot and cold water and switching between the two is not only annoying but also time-consuming, thus just removing one of the steps of washing dishes makes life that much easier.
 In addition, the hot water tap apparently can become scaldingly hot rather quickly so, by not rinsing the dishing the human dishwasher didn’t have to risk being burned.
 I can attest to this in our German house.
-Not that we have two taps, but because of our amazing water heaters and their wonky heating levels, we can either have scalding hot water for about five minutes, one minute or simply tepidly warm water depending on the setting.
+Not that we have two taps, but because of our amazing water heaters and their wonky heating levels, we can either have scalding hot water for about five minutes or a nearly perpetual amount of tepidly warm water depending on the setting.
 These choices can be painful in the winter and generally way too much in the summer: yay choices!
-Hargis continues that the other two reasons Brits became accustomed to doing dishes in this way was because of an ad campaign by some dish washing liquid years ago that claimed their soap washed the dishes so well that they didn’t require washing and that air drying them saves on the spread of germs by using a wet kitchen towel to dry all the dishes.
+Hargis continues that the other two reasons Brits became accustomed to doing dishes in this way were because of an ad campaign by some dishwashing liquid years ago that claimed their soap washed the dishes so well that they didn’t require washing and that air drying them saves on the spread of germs by using a wet kitchen towel to dry all the dishes.
 For whatever reason, the difference between a Brit washing up and an American washing up is night and day, as the author notes as well.
-Americans basically need a literal ton of water, only slightly less soap, multiple sink basins and the space on the counter to allow the dishes to drip/air dry.
+Americans basically need a literal ton of water, only slightly less soap, multiple sink basins, and the space on the counter to allow the dishes to drip/air dry.

 There is a myriad of videos on Youtube instructing you how to wash dishes while listing to Jack Johnson apparently.
 The first video I clicked on seems to be a bit more realistic and environmentally aware which is good since the video seems to be for young adults.